KarlaPerezR/stock-analysis/README.md

 <br clear="right"/>

-The refactor of the code helps to reduce a lot the time of processing the information, from 51,885 to 0.3125 seconds.
+To refactor the code helps to reduce the time of processing the information, from 51,885 to 0.3125 seconds.
-<br/> The creation of the arrays to save the Total Volume of the Tickects, the Starting Prices and Ending Prices allows to free more memory and have a faster result.
+<br/> The creation of the arrays to save the Value of each Ticket (Total Volume, the Starting Prices and Ending Prices) allows to free memory and have a faster result.

-In the first code, the values was save in Varibles and then printed
+In the first code, the values were save in Variables and then printed:

 ```
        Cells(4 + i, 1).Value = ticker
        Cells(4 + i, 2).Value = totalVolume
        Cells(4 + i, 3).Value = endingPrice / startingPrice - 1
 ```
-But with the creation of the arrays in the refactor code, the values are save in its own space in the memory
+But with the creation of the arrays in the refactor code, the values are save in its own space in the memory:

 ```
     For i = 0 To 11